 The second day of classes doesn’t go any better than the first, as, desperate for money to pay Aunt May’s medical bills, Peter spent the previous night as Spider-Man searching for crimes to photograph.
 Thus, he barely notices when one of his new classmates, Gwen Stacy, tries to strike up a conversation.
 He rushes off to visit Aunt May before going on the prowl as Spider-Man again.
 Spidey manages to finally foil the costumed hijackers with the help of an underworld informant known as “Patch,” but he is unable to capture them or get any photos, so his victory is a hollow one.

 At the hospital the next day, Peter learns that Aunt May is dying of radiation poisoning due to the blood transfusion he gave her last November.
 Mad with rage, guilt, and grief, Spider-Man tracks down Dr. Curt Connors for help devising an antidote to save Aunt May.
 The vital component in Connors’s proposed serum is a rare chemical called ISO-36, but their supply is stolen from the airport by the same gang of costumed hijackers.
 Enraged, Spider-Man hunts them down, finally discovering their hideout at the bottom of Upper New York Bay.
 There, he learns that the gang is in the employ of Doctor Octopus, so Spidey fights his old enemy viciously to retrieve the canister of ISO-36.
-Unfortunately, the structural damage caused by their battle causes tons of cast iron machinery to topple over onto Spidey, trapping him.
-Doc Ock escapes, but, with tremendous effort and determination, Spidey frees himself from the wreckage, fights his way through his foe’s remaining henchmen, and delivers the ISO-36 to Curt Connors.
+Unfortunately, the structural damage caused by their battle causes tons of cast-iron machinery to topple over onto Spidey, trapping him.
+Doc Ock escapes, but, with tremendous effort and determination, Spidey frees himself from the wreckage, fights his way through his foe’s remaining henchmen, and delivers the ISO-36 to Dr. Connors.
 The antidote proves effective, and, after receiving a total blood transfusion, Aunt May begins to recover.
 Meanwhile, Spidey gives Frederick Foswell a scoop on Doctor Octopus and his gang, getting exclusive photos of the gang’s arrest.
 Peter then demands enough money for them from Jameson to pay Aunt May’s hospital bills and cover Connors’s research expenses.

 As Aunt May recovers, Peter finally meets some of his classmates, such as Harry Osborn and Sally Green, and first notices how attractive Gwen Stacy is.
 He also discovers that the other students think he’s been snubbing them because he’s full of himself for winning a scholarship.
 Peter starts trying to make up for his bad first impression, though he is still spending as much time as he can taking care of Aunt May.
 When a phony Spider-Man further trashes his reputation by relentlessly harassing J. Jonah Jameson, Peter sets out to track the impostor down.
 Spidey quickly discovers that Kraven the Hunter has been impersonating him as part of a revenge scheme.
 Their battle is constantly interrupted by mobsters eager to capture Spider-Man for some reason.
 Annoyed by the distraction, Kraven helps Spidey defeat the mobsters so they can focus on their personal combat.
 Spidey finally knocks out Kraven and leaves all the crooks webbed up for the police.